 The Award aims to honour a retiree who has significantly contributed to the development of the library profession in Singapore and who has represented Singapore on an international level.
 The recipient must have been actively involved in LAS over the span of his/her career and both length and level of service is considered.
 The nomination is by LAS Council.

-The Award consists of art worth up to $3,000
+The Award consists of a cheque of $3,000

 Sylvia Yap Swee Beng had an illustrious 43 year library career as one of Asia’s leading academic librarians and advocates of the library profession.